Milton Keynes: the best city for electric cars

 Milton Keynes is the best place to drive an electric vehicle with a range of programmes making it easier for drivers to go green.

 Ownership of electric cars in the City has more than doubled over the last two years thanks to the City’s Go Ultra Low programme which is creating a great environment for electric car drivers.
 Thinking of switching to electric?
 You’re in the right place.

-Milton Keynes has accelerated the number of charge points with over 400 in the city.
+Milton Keynes has accelerated the number of charge points with over 400 in the town.
 The charging network is growing all the time and now includes two rapid filling stations at Coachway with another planned for Bletchley Park in 2020.
 Find out more about our charging network.

-Did you know that electric cars can park for free in Milton Keynes city centre?
+Did you know that electric cars can park for free in Milton Keynes town centre?
 Over 15,000 bays are designated for EV parking for drivers with a green parking permit and any electric driver can plug in and park for free in any electric charge point bay.
 Find out more about our parking initiatives.

 Independent advice and test drives